gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 In order to gain a full understanding of these concepts, sure you spend some efforts to learn an appropriate technology.

-“The only way to learn a new programming language is by writing programs in it.”
-Dennis Ritchie, inventor of the C programming language

 ## Learn Lisp (even if you do not use at your daily work)